What is FATCA?

 The US/UK IGA means that UK FFIs will be able to meet their FATCA obligations without having to enter into an agreement with the IRS, by reporting information to HMRC.
 HMRC will supply the information received to the US under the existing exchange of information provisions in the UK/US double tax treaty.

-The IGA has been implemented into UK law via the Regulations together with detailed guidance published on 28 February 2014 setting out HMRC's interpretation of the Regulations.
+The IGA has been implemented into UK law via the Regulations together with detailed Guidance published on 28 August 2014 setting out HMRC's interpretation of the Regulations.
 Putting the provisions into UK law has removed many of the confidentiality and data protection concerns.

 Although UK FFIs do not need to enter into an agreement with the IRS as a result of the US/UK IGA, they are still required to register with the IRS.
-The IRS has opened its registration portal and FFIs will have to register by 25 April 2014 to be included on the first list to be published by the IRS on 2 June 2014.
+The IRS has opened its registration portal and FFIs are now required to be on the FFI list if they are not in a Model 1 IGA contracting state.
+Those in Model 1 IGAs have until 1 January 2015 to register and be on the FFI list.
 The IRS will update the list on a monthly basis thereafter.

 The IGA will apply to FFIs resident in the UK (excluding any branches that are located outside the UK) and to UK branches of non-UK financial institutions.

 Assuming that all UK FFI's comply with the Regulations as a matter of law, FATCA has become less of an issue for UK based FFIs as under the terms of the IGA, compliant FFIs will not have FATCA withholding applied on payments they receive.
 This is the case whether the payments come from a US source payer or another FFI.